 - ¼-½ cup old fashioned oats

 - 1 teaspoon vanilla extract

-- In a large bowl, gently whisk flour, spices, baking soda, baking powder, and salt.
-Add mix-ins to flour mixture.
+- In a large bowl, gently whisk flour, spices, baking powder, baking soda, and salt.
+Add additional mix-ins (except vanilla) to flour mixture.
 Toss to evenly coat.

-- Add buttermilk mixture to flour mixture.
-Using a spatula, fold ingredients just until moistened.
+- Add liquid ingredients to flour mixture.
+Using a spatula, fold ingredients until just moistened.
 Do not overmix.